 Whether you’re a primary school or a secondary school, our products are created specifically to improve literacy and vocabulary.
 They are also perfectly suited to remote and blended learning.

 “As a school we have gone from a place where staff despaired about the vocabulary, to a place where the team now feels empowered about bridging that gap” – Bex White, Oriel High School

 How can Bedrock help my school?

-Bedrock offers Bedrock Vocabulary, a nine-year digital literacy and vocabulary curriculum designed for students of all abilities in KS2, KS3 and KS4 (Years 3-11), and Bedrock GCSE Literature schemes, a growing range of units to support learning of specific texts and terms for KS4 students.
+Bedrock offers Bedrock Vocabulary, a ten-year digital literacy and vocabulary curriculum designed for students of all abilities in KS2, KS3 and KS4 (Years 3-12), and Bedrock GCSE Literature schemes, a growing range of units to support learning of specific texts and terms for KS4 students.
 Our products enable students to learn independently and get immediate feedback – meaning that they are ideal for setting as homework or to support your strategy for remote and blended learning, as well as classroom learning.
 (Scroll down for more on how we can support the specific needs of primary schools and secondary schools).

 A student’s ability to understand a text largely depends on their ability to understand the language used.
 Research suggests that as a student progresses through school, they need to be adding at least 3,000 words to their vocabulary per year if they are to keep up with challenging texts across the curriculum.